All sites are now available for development. Contact firstname.lastname@example.org for further information.

 Proposal of application notices have been received for mixed use developments at two of the new development sites whilst dialogue is continuing with potential developers of other sites.

 Work continues on schedule with the development of the replacement Railway Station and hotel development.

 Construction has started on a 149-bed Premier Inn hotel located to the west of the Discovery point tourist attraction.

-Construction has started on a mixed office and leisure development at Shed 25 in the City Quay area adjacent to the site of the proposed marina.
+Construction has started on a mixed office and leisure development at Shed 25 to be named Water’s Edge in the City Quay area adjacent to the site of the proposed marina.
 Entrepreneur Chris van der Kuyl and business partner Paddy Burns, the Dundee duo behind the global Minecraft phenomenon, have broken ground on the multi-million-pound building project to revitalise the former dockside warehouse.
 The development which will provide a new home for their software company 4J Studios and will also have space for 10 other businesses.